 Leveraging Advisory Boards and Mentors

 But the truth is, no one person can know everything there is to know about running a business.
-That’s where advisory boards and mentors come in to help founders navigate hiring and cash management.
+That’s where advisory boards and mentors help founders navigate hiring and cash management.

 Mentors, on the other hand, are typically more one-on-one relationships.
 A mentor is someone who has been where you are and can offer personalized advice and support based on their own experiences in the founders’ guide to hiring and cash management.